RanaMostafaAbdElMohsen/Crime_Boston_Big_Data/README.md

 - Crime Boston Flink Project : `https://docs.google.com/presentation/d/1x2Vc4fVjgfmzJvPMLSIqHK69mi5mGEqqgDom4Vr5HYU/edit?usp=sharing`

 #### Todo Tasks
-1- crime count rate for each offence per day

-2- for each day in month get crime rate
+1- for each day in month get crime rate

-3 - for each hour in year get count of crime rates
+2 - for each hour in year get count of crime rates

-4- for each district count number of different offence codes
+3- for each district count number of different offence codes

-5- for each UCR part get count of offence code
+4- for each UCR part get count of offence code

-6- for each day for each hour get count of crimes
+5- for each day for each hour get count of crimes

-7- Fe 7tt counting values w unique w null l kol column
+6- Fe 7tt counting values w unique w null l kol column

-8- for ech day for each hour get count of shooting
+7- for ech day for each hour get count of shooting

-9- KNN
+8- KNN

-10- Year that has maximum crime rate
+9- Year that has maximum crime rate

-12- Month that has maximum crime rate
+10- Month that has maximum crime rate

-13- Remove NULL data, Fill columns that doesn't have value
+11- Remove NULL data, Fill columns that doesn't have value

-15- For each year for each offence code get crime rate
+12- For each year for each offence code get crime rate

-16- For each year for each month get crime rate
+13- For each year for each month get crime rate

-17- For each Month For each offence code get crime rate
+14- For each Month For each offence code get crime rate

 #### In Progress Tasks

 1- Day that has maximum crime rate

 2- Hour that has maximum crime rate

+3- crime count rate for each offence per day

 #### Accomplished Tasks